At a glance

 Treatment: Depends on the type of cancer but may include surgery to remove the growth, chemotherapy, radiation therapy and amputation.

 What is cancer?

 Also referred to as malignant neoplasms or malignant tumours, cancer is the uncontrolled division of cells that normally should be restrictive in their growth.
-Tumours are split into two categories, malignant (cancerous) or benign.
+Tumours fall into two categories, malignant (cancerous) and benign.

-- Benign tumours grow slowly, are surrounded by a capsule and do not invade neighbouring tissue or spread to other areas.
+- Benign tumours are slow-growing and surrounded by a capsule.
+They do not invade neighbouring tissue or spread (metastasise) to other areas.